-In 2020 there was no consumption of refrigerants in the production processes in Germany and cooling and freezing systems.
+In first half of 2022 there was no consumption of refrigerants in the production processes in Germany, but due to malfunction of the cooling and freezing systems in Belgium 33 kg of refrigerant was consumed.
 The systems for storage and transportable air conditioning-units are regarded as a closed system.
-Therefore only CO_2 -causing emissions of consumption are calculated and in this period 0 tonnes of CO_2 emission.
+Therefore only $CO_2$ -causing emissions of consumption are calculated, in this period 63,5 tonnes of $CO_2$ emission.